ALU-Schumacher/AUDITOR/media/website/content/_index.md

 sqlx migrate run
 ```

-This assumes that the PostgreSQL database is already installed.

 ## Using Docker

 The easiest way to run Auditor is via a Docker container from [Docker Hub](https://hub.docker.com/repository/docker/aluschumacher/auditor) or [Github Container Registry](https://github.com/ALU-Schumacher/AUDITOR/pkgs/container/auditor).